Online Web Design Degree

 - Identify current areas of strength and prepare and maintain a portfolio of their best design work in print or on the Web.

-- Basic drawing supplies including pencils, charcoal, newsprint, and sketch paper.
+- Basic drawing and painting supplies including pencils, charcoal, newsprint, and sketch paper.

 - A Web hosting account with an ad-free hosting service.

 - Webcam, headphones or speaker, VPN connection, and microphone connected to the computer for live proctored exams.